Raj-05-01/Text-to-image/README.md

 # Text-to-image
-An text to image a using dall e model.
+An text to image converting tool in which user entering prompt can generate an image the tool uses dall e model to work.
 # Instructions To run
   - Download the code form Github repository
   ## Repositories to install